NikitaVologdin/React-TicTacToe-Game/README.md

 - View the optimal layout for the game depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Play the game either solo vs the computer or multiplayer against another person
-- **Bonus 1**: Save the game state in the browser so that it’s preserved if the player refreshes their browser
-- **Bonus 2**: Instead of having the computer randomly make their moves, try making it clever so it’s proactive in blocking your moves and trying to win

 ### Screenshot